DataBiosphere/jade-data-repo/docs/infrastructure.md

   - This action has two blocks that will spawn two jobs one is the connected test and the other is the integration test.
 This will take the code from a PR and build a container then test it.
 - [Jade-Datarepo dev container build and helm definition bump](https://github.com/DataBiosphere/jade-data-repo/blob/develop/.github/workflows/dev-image-update.yaml)
   - On Merge to develop
-  -  This action take the passed code from [Jade-Datarepo integration testing](https://github.com/DataBiosphere/jade-data-repo/blob/develop/.github/workflows/gradle-build-pr.yml) and builds a bless container specifically for develop.
+  -  This action takes the passed code from [Jade-Datarepo integration testing](https://github.com/DataBiosphere/jade-data-repo/blob/develop/.github/workflows/gradle-build-pr.yml) and builds a develop approved container specifically for the develop branch meaning the built container has passed integration tests and now has a tag containing the "commit hash+-develop".
 Once the container is build it will checkout the [datarepo-helm-definitions](https://github.com/broadinstitute/datarepo-helm-definitions) and increment the api version [tag shown here](https://github.com/broadinstitute/datarepo-helm-definitions/commit/80c0abd317981970cf979498895ab43171d8f544)
 - [Jade-Datarepo-ui integration testing](https://github.com/DataBiosphere/jade-data-repo-ui/blob/develop/.github/workflows/test-e2e.yml)
     - On pull request
     - This action will start a job one, the UI end to end tests.
 This will take the code from a PR and build a container then test it.
 - [Jade-Datarepo-ui dev container build and helm definition bump](https://github.com/DataBiosphere/jade-data-repo-ui/blob/develop/.github/workflows/dev-image-update.yaml)
   - On Merge to develop
-  - This action take the passed code from Jade-Datarepo-ui integration testing and builds a blessed container specifically for develop meaning the build has passed integration tests and now has a tag containging the "commit hash+-develop".
-Once the container is build it
+  - This action takes the passed code from Jade-Datarepo-ui integration testing and builds a develop approved container specifically for the develop branch meaning the built container has passed integration tests and now has a tag containing the "commit hash+-develop".
+Once the container is build it will checkout the datarepo-helm-definitions repo

 #### Terraform Actions
 - [Terraform PR testing](https://github.com/broadinstitute/terraform-jade/blob/master/.github/workflows/terraformPr.yml)